GHCFW/building_blocks_pico/AdditionalExercises.md

 ### Additional Exercises: Blink LED

 - Can you make the LED blink multiple times? <br>
-- Print the blink_count.
+  - Print the blink_count and observe how it changes. <br>
+  - Change the blink speed by adjusting the time.sleep() values.
+  - Make the LED blink in a pattern (e.g., short-short-long blinks like Morse code). <br>
+- Add more LEDs to your circuit and make them blink. <br>
+  - Make them blink in a pattern, one after the other! <br>
-- Can you make the on-board LED blink?
+- Make the on-board LED blink.
 Hint: Use pin 25 to configure the onboard LED! <br>
-- Can you add more LEDs to your circuit and make them blink? <br>
-- Can you use a for loop instead of a while loop? <br>
+- Update the code to use a for loop, instead of a while loop.
+Do you notice any differences? <br>
 - What happens if you switch the LED terminals A & C (connect pin A (anode) to GND and  pin C (cathode) to a GP pin)? <br>
-- Make the LED blink infinitely!
+- Make the LED blink infinitely! <br>
+- Use `input()` to ask the user how many times they want the LED to blink.
+Let them enter a number to control the number of blinks dynamically. <br>
+- Add a button to your circuit.
+The LED should blink only after the user presses the button.
+The button will act as a trigger to start the blinking process. <br>

 ### Play the reaction game on Wokwi